great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md

 open -a "<YOUR_PREFERRED_BROWSER_NAME_HERE>" index.html
 ```

-The `displayHTML` command is another option for displaying Data Docs from within a Databricks notebook.
-There is a restriction, though, in that clicking a link in the displayed data documents returns an empty page.
-To view some validation results, use this method.
-For example:
+The `displayHTML` command is another option you can use to display Data Docs in a Databricks notebook.
+However, when you use this option, an empty page is returned when you click a link in the displayed data documents.
+To view validation results, use the following method:

 ```python
 html = '/dbfs/great_expectations/uncommitted/data_docs/local_site/index.html'